-- Wishlists provide a glimpse into your customer’s’ world.
-A successful eCommerce business has a robust understanding of its target audience and often uses buyer personas to fine-tune their marketing and merchandising campaigns.
+- Wishlists provide a glimpse into your customer's world.
+A successful eCommerce business has a robust understanding of its target audience and often uses buyer personas to fine-tune its marketing and merchandising campaigns.
 A clear indicator of what customers want ‘in the moment’, wishlists can also provide a unique insight into the customer’s world, dreams, and aspirations.
-This data can help businesses to inform their branding and marketing strategies, establish a deeper, emotional bond with their customers and ultimately, drive more sales.
+This data can help businesses to inform their branding and marketing strategies, establish a deeper, emotional bond with their customers, and ultimately, drive more sales.

 - Wishlists can drive a lot of traffic.
 Making your wishlists shareable is a surefire way to attract a lot of new visitors.
 It’s a wonderful way to raise awareness for your brand and promote your products, and the best thing about it is that it’s free.
 The general rule of thumb is that more visitors should eventually translate into more customers, so implementing this feature within your store is a reliable revenue optimization tactic, too.

 - Wishlists can help you deal with out of stock items.
 Losing customers due to out of stock products is the bane of eCommerce.
 The wishlist feature can be a great tool to minimize losses.
 Simply offer customers to save the out of stock product to their wishlist and alert them via email or in-app notification once it is back in supply.